Real Money Roulette

 Roulette is one of the most popular casino games of all time.
 It has been around for decades and is featured in some form in nearly every casino on the planet.
-If you are thinking about getting into this incredible game or are looking to improve your knowledge of it, in this article you will find all the information necessary to become a good roulette player.
+If you are thinking about getting into this incredible game or are looking to improve your knowledge of it, this article provides all the information you need to become a good roulette player.

 Choosing Better Odds

-When you play a certain game you naturally want to have as big of an advantage as possible.
+When you play any game, you naturally want to have as big an advantage as possible.
 One way to make sure that you get that is to understand what you are getting into.
-Knowing what the bets and rules of the game are will give you a natural advantage that cannot be replicated anywhere else.
-Below you will find a detailed explanation of how odds work in roulette and how it affects your gameplay.
+Knowing the bets and rules of the game gives you a natural advantage that cannot be replicated in any other way.
+Below you will find a detailed explanation of how odds work in roulette and how they affect your gameplay.

 Roulette is one of those casino games with a relatively low house edge.
 The house edge is defined as the statistical advantage that the casino has over the players.
-Every casino game is set up in such a way, that the player payoff is lower compared to the risk.
-In this sense, we have an idea what the long-term profit of the establishment is.
+Every casino game is set up in such a way that the player payout is lower than the risk.
+In this sense, we have an idea of what the long-term profit of the establishment is.
 With a house edge of 2.7%, as in European and French roulette, the casino keeps that percentage of all bets as profit and pays the other 97.3% as winnings to players.
-This is meant to represent the long-term gain that the casino has, while in the short term anything is possible.
+This represents the long-term gain that the casino has, while in the short term anything is possible.
 This is how some players can walk away with huge winnings.

-In French and European Roulette there are 37 pockets on the wheel.
-The probability to predict a winning one is 1 in 37.
-So it stands to reason, that the chance for you to lose is 36 to 1, which is what you should be paid – true odds.
-However, the casino odds – also known as the payout – on a Straight Up bet is 35:1.
+In French and European roulette there are 37 pockets on the wheel.
+The probability of predicting the winning one is 1 in 37.
+It stands to reason that the chance for you to lose is 36 to 1, which is what you should be paid, the true odds.
+However, the casino odds (also known as the payout) on a Straight Up bet are 35:1.
 This difference in risk to payout constitutes a house edge of 2.7%.
 This is calculated by using the following logic.
-A winning Straight Up bet awards 35 chips, plus the one we wagered so that makes 36 in total.
-The total possibilities are 37, so 37-36 is a difference of 1.
-Statistically, every 1 in 37 spins will be lost, 1/37 = ~0.027.
-Converting that to percentages 0.027 * 100 = 2.7% and that is the so-called house edge.
+A winning Straight Up bet awards 35 chips, plus the one we wagered, so that makes 36 in total.
+The total possibilities are 37, so 37 − 36 is a difference of 1.
+Statistically, one out of 37 spins will be lost; 1/37 ≈ 0.027.
+Converting that to a percentage, 0.027 × 100 = 2.7%, and that is the so-called house edge.

-American Roulette, on the other hand, features 38 pockets on the wheel, due to an extra pocket for the double zero.
+American roulette, on the other hand, features 38 pockets on the wheel because of an extra pocket for the double zero.
 This almost doubles the house edge to 5.26%.
 Following the same logic, we can see that there is a 1 in 38 probability of winning a Straight Up bet.
 The true odds are 37 to 1 since there are 37 instances where we can lose and 1 where we win.
 The payout, however, is still 35:1.
-The difference 38 – (1+35) = 38 – 36 = 2.
-The house advantage is 2/38, which is ~0.0526 or 5.26%.
+The difference is 38 − (1 + 35) = 38 − 36 = 2.
+The house advantage is 2/38, which is ≈0.0526 or 5.26%.

-A bet exclusive to American Roulette is the Five Number Bet, where we bet on numbers 0-00-1-2-3.
-This pays at 6:1, which ultimately raises the house advantage to ~7.89%.
+A bet exclusive to American roulette is the Five Number Bet, where you bet on numbers 0-00-1-2-3.
+This pays at 6:1, which ultimately raises the house advantage to ≈7.89%.

-The ‘la partage’ or ‘en prison’ rules in French Roulette have a significant effect on the house edge.
-Since you get to have a second chance at an outside bet or retain half of your original bet respectively, this reduces the house by half, bringing it down to 1.35%.
-French Roulette is the most favourable of all roulette versions for players due to this reason.
+The ‘la partage‘ or ‘en prison‘ rules in French roulette have a significant effect on the house edge.
+Since you get a second chance at an outside bet or retain half of your original bet respectively, this reduces the house edge by half, bringing it down to 1.35%.
+French roulette is the most favorable of all roulette versions for players for this reason.

-Wagers placed at the roulette table fall into two categories – Inside Bets and Outside Bets.
-Inside Bets refer to bets placed inside the number grid, either on a single number or a group of numbers.
+Wagers placed at the roulette table fall into two categories: Inside Bets and Outside Bets.
+Inside Bets refer to bets placed inside the number grid, either on a single number or on a group of numbers.
 Here are all of the Inside Bets that you can place:

-Street Bet – This is betting on a row of three numbers on the grid, for instance on 10-11-12.
+Street Bet – This is betting on a row of three numbers on the grid, for instance, 10-11-12.
 You place the chips on the outside border of the row.
-If any of the three numbers win this bet pays 11:1.
+If any of the three numbers wins, the bet pays 11:1.

 Outside Bets refer to all other betting options not found in the numbers grid.

-Dozens Bet – The numbers grid, with the exception of any zeroes, are exactly 36, meaning that you can place a bet on which group the winning number will belong.
-Typically, the groups are as follows – 1st Dozen includes numbers 1-12, 2nd Dozen numbers 13-24, and 3rd Dozen numbers 25-36.
-The zero and the double zero are excluded entirely from these groups, so if the ball lands on either of them you will lose the bet.
-If however, you win, you will receive a payout of 2:1.
+Dozens Bet – There are exactly 36 numbers on the grid, excluding any zeros, which means you can place a bet on which group the winning number will belong to.
+Typically, the groups are as follows: 1st Dozen includes numbers 1-12, 2nd Dozen 13-24, and 3rd Dozen 25-36.
+The zero and the double zero are excluded from these groups, so if the ball lands on either of them you will lose the bet.
+If, however, you win, you will receive a payout of 2:1.

-Columns Bet – Similar to the Dozens Bet, the Columns bet also involves you wagering on a column of 12 numbers.
-The Column Bet has a payout rate of 2:1 and does not involve the zeroes.
+Column Bet – Similar to the Dozens Bet, the Column Bet also involves wagering on a column of 12 numbers.
+The Column Bet has a payout rate of 2:1 and does not involve the zeros.

-Color Bets – As you have probably noticed the colours on the roulette wheel come in two different colours – red and black.
-You can place bets on what the colour of the winning number will be.
+Color Bets – As you have probably noticed, the numbers on the roulette wheel are marked in two colors: red and black.
+You can place bets on the color of the winning number.
 This bet pays 1:1, also called even money.
-The zero pockets are normally coloured green and if the ball lands in one you will lose.
+The zero pockets are normally colored green and if the ball lands in one you will lose.

-Odd or Even – This bet should be pretty self-explanatory, but we will still cover it.
+Odd or Even – This bet should be self-explanatory, but we will still cover it.
 You can place a bet on whether the winning number will be odd or even.
-The total numbers 36, so you have 18 odd and 18 even numbers.
-The zeroes, however, are neither odd, nor even, and so if ball lands on them you will lose this bet.
+There are 36 numbers in total, so you have 18 odd and 18 even numbers.
+The zeros, however, are neither odd nor even, and if the ball lands on them you will lose this bet.
 If you win, however, you will receive even money.

 Call Bets

 A call bet is not something found at every casino or roulette table.
-They are usually reserved for the high-class establishments where high rollers are the main clientele.
-A call bet is when a player does not immediately place chips on the table to cover the cost of the bet, rather the casino extends credit to that person.
+They are usually reserved for high-class establishments where high rollers are the main clientele.
+A call bet is when a player does not immediately place chips on the table to cover the cost of the bet; rather, the casino extends credit to that person.
 This is not readily available in every casino, however.
-Some casinos may be hesitant to give a player credit directly on the spot, whereas in some countries, such as the UK, the practice is illegal.
+Some casinos may be hesitant to give a player credit on the spot, whereas in some countries, such as the UK, the practice is illegal.

-There are several combinations of numbers that have names attached to them, commonly referred to as the “French Bets’.
-Each of them covers a different section of the roulette wheel and a separate bet may be placed on each one.
-The series of numbers are determined by the way they are placed on the wheel.
+There are several combinations of numbers that have names attached to them, commonly referred to as the ‘French Bets‘.
+Each covers a different section of the roulette wheel, and a separate bet may be placed on each one.
+The series of numbers is determined by the way they are placed on the wheel.

 Choosing a Roulette Casino

 When you are choosing a casino to play roulette, there are several things that you need to consider before reaching a decision.
 You should look up the establishments that you wish to visit and see what they are offering.
-You should look for the versions of roulette that give you the best odds, these are European or French roulette.
-The French roulette features rules that are beneficial to you and has a house edge of only 1.35%.
-Furthermore, you should also ask about the betting limits on the available tables to see if they fit within your targeted budget.
+You should look for the versions of roulette that give you the best odds.
+These are European or French roulette.
+French roulette features rules that are beneficial to you and has a house edge of only 1.35%.
+Furthermore, you should ask about the betting limits on the available tables to see if they fit within your targeted budget.

-In order to improve your chance to win, you have to play at the best possible odds.
-For starters, if you have to the opportunity to play at a table with a French wheel that will decrease the house edge by almost half compared to the more commonly found American wheel.
+To improve your chances of winning, you have to play at the best possible odds.
+For starters, if you have the opportunity to play at a table with a French wheel, do so; it will decrease the house edge by almost half compared to the more commonly found American wheel.
 The American version of roulette features an extra double zero pocket but does not change the payout ratio.
-As a result, the probability to win a Straight Up bet shifts from 1 in 37, to 1 in 38, but the same 35:1 payout remains.
-This pushes the house edge further in favour of the casino.
+As a result, the probability to win a Straight Up bet shifts from 1 in 37 to 1 in 38, but the same 35:1 payout remains.
+This pushes the house edge further in favor of the casino.
 To avoid this you should ideally play French or European roulette.
 Between these two versions, the French one has the lower house edge, since it often features a ‘la partage’ or ‘en prison’ rule.

-The very nature of roulette is meant to be a money sink, especially so if you are only placing Straight Up bets.
-The chance to win a single Straight Up wager stands at roughly 2.7%, or in other words – very slim.
-Therefore, it is recommended that you stick to placing several outside bets at once.
-If you place one bet on Red and one of the Third Dozen, you are much more likely to win than if you just wager on a single number.
-Outside bets give you the chance to win a decent amount in the short term, due to their relatively high win probability.
-Playing for prolonged periods of time is not something that we recommend, since roulette, like all casino games, is designed to favour the house in terms of odds.
+The very nature of roulette is meant to be a money sink, especially if you are only placing Straight Up bets.
+The chance to win a single Straight Up wager stands at roughly 2.7%, or, in other words, very slim.
+Therefore, it is recommended that you stick to placing several Outside bets at once.
+If you place one bet on red and one on the Third Dozen, you are much more likely to win than if you just wager on a single number.
+Outside bets give you the chance to win a decent amount in the short term because of their relatively high win probability.
+Playing for prolonged periods is not something that we recommend, since roulette, like all casino games, is designed to favor the house in terms of odds.

 Inside vs Outside Bets

-As you have probably noticed, the outside bets offer a higher probability of winning, even at the cost of lower winnings.
-Inside bets, on the other hand, feature lower probability and higher payouts.
+As you have probably noticed, the Outside bets offer a higher probability of winning, even at the cost of lower winnings.
+Inside bets, on the other hand, feature a lower probability and higher payouts.

-In order to win more often, some player like placing bets on several numbers at the same time.
+In order to win more often, some players like placing bets on several numbers at the same time.
 There are some things that should be noted about bets such as these.

 Playing roulette can have a drastic effect on your wallet, since at a land-based casino the game plays at least 60 spins per hour, and so you need to carefully manage your bankroll unless you want to find yourself penniless.

-These two rules are featured exclusively in the French version of Roulette and are meant to give the player the chance to claim parts of or the whole bet when losing an Outside bet when the ball lands in the zero pocket.
+These two rules are featured exclusively in the French version of roulette and are meant to give the player the chance to reclaim part or all of the bet when losing an Outside bet after the ball lands in the zero pocket.

 Basic Rules